samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 > **Note:** You can also use a service like [mLab](https://mlab.com/) or you can [use Docker to initiliase a MongoDB instance](https://github.com/brunokrebs/cheat-sheet/tree/master/docker#mongodb-commands).

-If the command above fails, checkout their [documentation](https://docs.mongodb.com/manual/tutorial/) on how to start the server for your OS.
+If the command above fails, check out their [documentation](https://docs.mongodb.com/manual/tutorial/) on how to start the server for your OS.

 Then, create a file called `database.js` inside the `./app/configs/`directory with the following code: